Skip to main content

 Benchmarks

-When using a similar logistic (only captured new frame counts), DXCam, python-mss, D3DShot benchmarked as follow:
+When using a similar logic (only capture newly rendered frames) running on a 240fps output, DXCam, python-mss, D3DShot benchmarked as follow:

 DXcam python-mss D3DShot